-A lamb was sent to out-of-town family.
-In this case she would start a few days ahead of Easter in order to ensure that the lamb reached its destination on time.
+A lamb was sent to the out-of-town family.
+In this case, she would start a few days ahead of Easter in order to ensure that the lamb reached its destination on time.

 There was always an extra lamb that would be given to friends with small children.
 The children did not always eat the cake, but they looked at that cake as though they couldn't believe what they were seeing.